amazon-science/AutoGDA-Efficient-Grounding-Verification-in-RAG/experiment_reproduction.md

 ## Computing Baselines

 **Installing Alignscore**

-If you want to use AlignScore, follow the instructions in their (https://github.com/yuh-zha/AlignScore)[Github repository] to clone the repo and run
+If you want to use AlignScore, follow the instructions in their [Github repository](https://github.com/yuh-zha/AlignScore) to clone the repo and run
 ```
 pip install .
 ```